xapian/xapian/xapian-applications/omega/docs/scriptindex.rst

 	strip out HTML tags

 unique[=PREFIX]
 	use the value in this field for a unique ID.
+If the value is empty, a warning is issued but nothing else is done.
 Only one record with each value of the ID may be present in the index: adding a new record with an ID which is already present will cause the old record to be replaced (or deleted if the new record is otherwise empty).
-The field should also be indexed as a boolean field using the same prefix so that the old record can be found.
+You should also index the field as a boolean field using the same prefix so that the old record can be found.
 In Omega, Q is reserved for use as the prefix of a unique term.